-Varicose veins are a common problem among both women and men, and they become a lot more common as we get older.
+Varicose veins are a common problem, and they become a lot more common as we get older.
 Of course, the most recognizable sign or symptom of varicose veins is their purplish, twisted appearance.
 But that’s not the only symptom they can cause.
 Here are three symptoms associated with varicose veins that you may not be aware of.

 Lots of issues can cause swelling in your legs, including deep vein thrombosis (DVT), blood clots located in the deeper veins of your legs.
 With varicose veins, leg swelling typically occurs when blood pools behind your damaged vein valves, increasing the pressure inside your veins.
 That added pressure can lead to tiny leaks, especially through the smallest blood vessels called capillaries.
 That leaked fluid tends to accumulate, resulting in swelling.
 Less commonly, a superficial clot can form in one of your diseased veins, also contributing to swelling.
 This type of swelling may also be accompanied by a brownish discoloration in your skin, or the affected area may feel warm to the touch.

 Varicose veins are never “normal.”
 They’re always a sign that something’s not quite right with your circulatory system.
-Even if your varicose veins aren’t causing you any annoying symptoms, they still need to be evaluated.
-At IBI Healthcare Institute our vein specialists are experienced in diagnosing the causes of varicose veins so your treatment can be customized for your unique needs.
-To learn more about the varicose vein treatments we offer or to have your veins evaluated, book an appointment online today.
+IBI Healthcare Institute will evaluate your varicose veins, even if they aren’t causing any annoying symptoms.
+Our vein specialists have experience in diagnosing the causes of varicose veins, so they can customize your treatment for your unique needs.
+Book an appointment online today to learn about our varicose vein treatments or to have your veins evaluated.